Demolition Man (film): Home media

-Warner Bros. released Demolition Man on VHS in March 1994, on DVD in October 1997 (and November 2010), and on Blu-ray in August 2011.
+Warner Bros. released Demolition Man on VHS in March 1994, on DVD in October 1997 and November 2010 and on Blu-ray in August 2011.
 The film was released by Arrow Video on Ultra HD Blu-ray and Blu-ray on December 10, 2024.
 This Limited Edition release includes both the domestic "Taco Bell" and international "Pizza Hut" versions of the film.

 Legacy

 Inspired by the film, Dennis Rodman had his hair dyed and styled the same way the character of Simon Phoenix played by Snipes, for his San Antonio Spurs debut, which was the start of Rodman dyeing his hair in different colors.
 Snipes hated this hairdo and shaved it off as soon as filming had wrapped.

 The development of erotic games for the Oculus Rift virtual reality headset has been compared to the "virtual sex" scene from the film.

 To celebrate the film's 25th anniversary, Taco Bell recreated the 2032 San Angeles version of their restaurant at the 2018 San Diego Comic-Con.

 The film has been described as a cultural touchpoint, and the restrictive future society portrayed has been used as an example of government overreach, and called a "Libertarian manifesto".
 Demolition Man has been referred to as "the only plausible dystopian vision for our time".

-The film found renewed relevance during the COVID-19 pandemic; the film was seen as predictive when there were calls to end the practice of shaking hands, and shortages of toilet paper.
+The film found renewed relevance during the COVID-19 pandemic; the film was seen as predictive when there were calls to end the practice of shaking hands and shortages of toilet paper.

-In the video game Cyberpunk 2077, three shells are found in the bathroom of the player's apartment.
+In the 2020 video game Cyberpunk 2077, three shells are found in the bathroom of the player's apartment.

 In 2022, Sylvester Stallone reflected positively on the movie: "I always enjoyed this movie.
 It was a great action film wonderfully directed by Marco Brambilla.
 And the writers were way ahead of their time."

-Potential Sequel

 In 1993, Us Weekly magazine reported a sequel was planned for 1995.
 In 2006, Stallone was asked about a sequel and he said, "I'd like to make a sequel to Demolition Man, but I believe that ship has sailed and maybe there are more challenges waiting on the horizon."
-On May 4, 2020, Stallone said a sequel is in development.
+On May 4, 2020, Stallone said a sequel was in development.